Welcome to today's edition of the Rush 24-7 podcast.

 But that doesn't matter.

-The police department writes, if the individuals identified the hurtful speech students, if they're students, the university's Office of Student Conduct will be informed and will take disciplinary action.
+The police department writes: if the individuals identified the hurtful speech students, if they're students, the university's Office of Student Conduct will be informed and will take disciplinary action.

 Realize the power this gives the children.

-Two blacks away going through a red light.
+Two blacks away going through Greenlight?

-And they're going to track down that car, they're going to find a Confederate flag, and if it's a student, students going to hear from the University Administration Department and explain him or herself.
+And if it's a student, students are going to hear it from the University Administration Department and explain him or herself.

 And if they don't have a valid reason for driving around with a Confederate flag somewhere on their car, and who could in this day and age, then I shudder to think what's going to happen to them.